 Haiga traditionally incorporated an ink-brush or watercolor painting, a haiku poem, and calligraphy.
 Modern poets stretch these boundaries, superimposing Haiku on photos, for example.

-During a National Poetry Month project with the now defunct Found Poetry Review, I combined found poetry and haiga in six new haiku poems, created by mixing up lines and words from English translations of Japanese haiku masters Matsuo Basho, Yosa no Buson, and Kobayashi Issa (click on image for larger view):
+During a National Poetry Month project with the now defunct Found Poetry Review, I combined found poetry and haiga in six found haiku, created by mixing up lines and words from English translations of Japanese haiku masters Matsuo Basho, Yosa no Buson, and Kobayashi Issa (click on image for larger view):

-This year's Bacopa Literary Review will open for submissions on March 18, 2019, and we look forward to haiku submissions, a new category this year, as well as poetry and prose poetry, fiction, and creative nonfiction.
+This year's Bacopa Literary Review is open for submissions until May 17, 2019, and we look forward to haiku submissions, a new category this year, as well as poetry, fiction, creative nonfiction, and mixed genre.